Karppiet/Fullstack_snippet-api/README.md

 Or you can use a program like Postman to make the queries to the database.

-While building this application I have learnt about how restful API application works and how to use and implement for example POST and PUT http requests.
+While building this application I have learnt about how restful API application works and how to use and implement for example POST and PUT HTTP requests.

 The next steps and improvements for the app is naturally the developing of the front end UI.